AlexOfRivia/AutoMagik/readme.md

-# AutoMagik - web application for a car workshop
+# AutoMagik - native desktop application for a car workshop

 ## AutoMagik is a fully functional example project written in C++ using Qt, designed to support the management of a local car repair workshop.
 It provides a desktop client interface for workshop employees (managers and workers) to handle service orders, internal communication, and vehicle data collection.
 The backend is powered by Firebase for real-time synchronization and cloud storage.